Message from the Principal

 What is the most important thing in the world?
 Tis people, tis people, tis people.

 For those parents who want their child or children to keep a regular school focused learning routine, I recommend that you balance your child’s work with both digital and hardcopy textbooks if you are able.
 It is equally important children take regular breaks, get some fresh air and regular physical activity.

 At Glenbrook School your child will have access to a range of online platforms to assist in a range of curriculum knowledge areas.
 Your child’s exercise book contained the passwords and usernames for these platforms.
 If you have misplaced these or your child has been locked out, then please contact your child’s teacher and let her or him know.

 In our Home Learning Packs we sent home, we included offline hard copy book work.
 If you do not have access to the internet or a device, then do not stress as it is ok that your child only uses the textbooks.
 Students who do have digital access can also complete hard materials work in a balanced approach.
 Remember it is absolutely fine to use textbooks and hard copy materials if there is no device or internet access.
-If Distance Learning continues past April 23rd we will deliver another pack of hard learning materials to you.
-We have called the first pack of materials Wave 1.
-If Distance Learning continues past April 23rd we will deliver another pack of hard learning materials to you.
-They will be our Wave 2 materials.

 We have included a Well Being Zone and Fun Zone on the Glenbrook School Home Learning webpage.
 It has activities and ideas you can do at home that support motivation, de-stresses and encourages students to move and be creative.